How many people in the United States are on Adderall?

 Combating bruxism caused by Adderall and other amphetamines

 1. Invest in a high quality mouth guard

-2. Lower dosage or try to wean yourself off
+2. Lower your Adderall dosage, or try to wean yourself off it

-You don’t want to stop your ADHD medication and grinding your teeth and clenching your jaws is the last thing you want to keep doing.
+You don’t want to stop your ADHD medication – but grinding your teeth and clenching your jaws is the last thing you want to keep doing.
 Try reducing the dosage and see if it can reduce your bruxism severity.
 Though it is a temporary remedy, this actually works for some people.
 If it doesn’t work for you, you can switch to another type of ADHD medication.
-However, it is always important to talk to your doctor for professional advice before switching drugs.
+However, it is always important to talk to your doctor in advance for professional advice.

 Medical experts have linked magnesium deficiency to teeth grinding and clenching.
 So getting more magnesium in your diets can help you reduce the effects of bruxism.
 Foods rich in this mineral include spinach, pumpkin seeds, almonds, chard, avocado, figs, bananas, black beans, and yogurt.